Microchip-MPLAB-Harmony/usb_apps_multi_controller/apps/device_dual_cdc/readme.md

 - Press switch to trigger communication from the USB Device to the USB Host.
     - SW1 - USB Peripheral 1 (USB Micro B connector - J200)
     - SW2 - USB Peripheral 2 (USB Type C connector - J202)

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board
+- Connect the following USB connectors on the board to the USB Host PC:
+    - J102 - USBHSO (USB Micro B connector located on the bottom side of the board)
+    - J103 - USBHS1 (USB Type C connector)
+- The following LEDs indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host):
+    - LED0 - USBHSO (USB Micro B connector - J102)
+    - LED1 - USBHS1 (USB Type C connector - J103)
+- Press the following switches to trigger communication from the USB Device to the USB Host:
+    - SW0 - USBHS0 (USB Micro B connector - J102)
+    - SW1 - USBHS1 (USB Type C connector - J103)

 ## Running the Application